-Throughout your Mathcamp application, and in particular on the "About You" page, you'll have an opportunity to introduce yourself to the admissions committee through your writing.
-Here are our policies about asking for help as you prepare your application.
+Throughout your Mathcamp application, and in particular in the Math Background and About You sections, you'll have an opportunity to introduce yourself to the admissions committee through your writing.
+Here is our policy about asking for help on the written responses in your application.
+(Read about getting help on the Qualifying Quiz here.)

-We are more flexible with other parts of the application, and you can talk to others about your "About You" section!
-From the beginning of the drafting process, it can be really helpful to have a sounding board to bounce around your ideas; you are welcome to discuss your ideas with a trusted friend or mentor.
+From the beginning of the drafting process, it can be really helpful to have a sounding board to bounce around your ideas; you are welcome to discuss your thoughts with a trusted friend or mentor.
 Similarly, once you have a draft, you are welcome to ask a friend, teacher, or other mentor to proofread it and give you feedback.
+What's important to us is that the ultimate ideas and the writing be your own.

 An important note for English Language Learners: we do not require a TOEFL or other language exam, but we use your writing throughout the Mathcamp application to get a sense of your proficiency.
 You should only apply to Mathcamp if you are very comfortable expressing yourself in English in mathematical and social contexts (and doing so all day, every day!).
 Like all applicants, you are welcome to use spell check and grammar check tools, but your writing should reflect your current level of English proficiency.